Hydraulic Bike Brake Bleeding — Step-by-Step for Shimano and SRAM

 The Spongy Lever

 This is the classic symptom.
 You squeeze the lever and it has that soft, compressible feeling — like squeezing a stress ball instead of actuating a hydraulic piston.
 Air in the system is almost always the cause.
 Hydraulic fluid doesn’t compress.
 Air does.
-When air bubbles work their way into the brake line or caliper, the lever stroke goes into compressing that air before it ever moves the pistons.
-The brake still works, but it feels vague and you’ve lost modulation.
+When air bubbles work their way into the brake line or caliper, your lever stroke goes into compressing that air before it ever moves the pistons.
+The brake still works.
+It just feels vague, and you’ve lost modulation — that precise middle ground between “barely slowing” and “locked up.”

 Fresh from the factory, hydraulic brakes have a firm, progressive lever feel.
-If yours used to feel that way and now doesn’t, bleeding is likely the fix.
+If yours used to feel that way and now doesn’t, bleeding is probably the fix.

 Lever Pulls to the Bar

 Different problem, different cause.
-When the lever travels all the way to the handlebar before engagement, you’re either dealing with a significant air pocket or your pads are worn down far enough that the pistons have extended too far from the rotor.
+When the lever travels all the way to the handlebar before anything engages, you’re dealing with either a significant air pocket or pads worn down far enough that the pistons have extended too far from the rotor.
 Check pad thickness first — anything under 1mm of compound remaining means new pads, not a bleed.
 Shimano’s resin pads, like the B05S, run around $15 to $18 a pair.
-Replace them before you bleed, because bleeding with worn pads just creates the same problem again in two rides.
+Replace them before you bleed.
+Bleeding with worn pads just recreates the same problem two rides later.

 Inconsistent Stopping Power

 One squeeze locks the wheel.
 The next squeeze at identical pressure barely slows you down.
-This inconsistency is unsettling on a descent.
-Air bubbles can migrate within the system — floating up toward the lever when the bike is in one orientation, settling in the caliper when it’s in another.
-Bleeding forces those bubbles out entirely and gives you predictable, repeatable power every time.
+Unsettling on a descent — genuinely unsettling.
+Air bubbles migrate within the system, floating toward the lever when the bike sits one way, settling in the caliper when it’s oriented differently.
+Bleeding forces those bubbles out entirely and gives you predictable, repeatable power every single time.

 When Bleeding Won’t Help

-Contaminated pads and rotors produce poor braking that a bleed won’t fix.
-If your brakes squeal on every application and performance has dropped suddenly, especially after a chain lube or spray wax session, contamination is the likely culprit.
-New pads and a rotor cleaned with isopropyl alcohol are the solution.
-Glazed pads — shiny, hard compound surface from prolonged light braking — can sometimes be revived by light sanding on 120-grit sandpaper, but often they’re done.
+Contaminated pads and rotors produce poor braking that no bleed will fix.
+If your brakes squeal on every application and performance dropped suddenly — especially after a chain lube or spray wax session near the rotors — contamination is the likely culprit.
+New pads and a rotor wiped down with isopropyl alcohol are the solution there.
+Glazed pads — shiny, hard compound surface from prolonged light braking — can sometimes be revived with light sanding on 120-grit, but honestly, they’re usually done.
 A bleed does nothing for glazed or contaminated pads.
-Keep that in mind before you spend an hour on a procedure that won’t address your actual problem.
+Keep that in mind before you spend an hour on a procedure that won’t touch your actual problem.

 Tools You Need Before You Start